 And this is why, despite the protestations of naysaying editorialists, vinyl’s not going anywhere.
 (In fact, vinyl will outpace CDs this year for the first time since 1986.)

 A home stereo, for our purposes, consists of the following components: 1 a turntable, 2 a phono stage pre-amplifier, 3 a receiver, and 4 a pair of speakers.
 These components can exist individually or they can be combined.
 For instance, a pair of powered speakers would include an amplifier, eliminating the need for a receiver.
 Or an all-in-one suitcase stereo might include all of these in one package.
 So not all stereos look the same, but they all included these basic components.

 I’m so glad you asked!
-When you play a record, a stylus sits in the record's groove while the platter underneath it spins.
-This causes the stylus to vibrate back and forth, creating sound, which is barely audible without amplification.
-The sound is then sent down the turntable’s tonearm and into a phono stage preamplifier, which equalizes the signal.
-This is needed because, in order to create thinner grooves and allow more playing time per side, bass frequencies are reduced and high frequencies boosted during the vinyl mastering process.
-(Low frequencies require wider grooves.)
+When you play a record, a stylus (or needle) sits in the record's groove while the platter underneath it spins.
+This causes the stylus to vibrate horizontally, creating sound, which is barely audible without amplification.
+The sound is then converted to an analog signal sent down the turntable’s tonearm and into a phono stage preamplifier, which amplifies and equalizes the signal.
+This is needed because, in order to create thinner grooves and allow more playing time per side, bass frequencies (which require wider grooves than treble frequencies) are reduced and high frequencies boosted during the vinyl mastering process.

 The preamp reverses these changes during playback, boosting the bass frequencies and suppressing the treble along the RIAA curve, producing “normal” sounding audio, and then sends it to the receiver to be processed and amplified.
 The signal is then sent on to the speakers, causing the cones to vibrate and creating the audio that you then hear.